-Thus F defines-and is defined by-a unique continuous aggregation function f.
-In the sequel-since a SGF and its aggregation function go hand in hand-properties are defined in terms of aggregation functions, theorems stated in terms of SGFs.
-Also, $\mathbf{r} = (r_1, \ldots, r_n)$ represents a competitor's grades, superscripts designate competitors.
+Thus, F defines, and is defined by, a unique continuous aggregation function f.
+In the sequel, because a SGF and its aggregation function go hand in hand, properties are defined in terms of aggregation functions, theorems stated in terms of SGFs.
+Also, $r = (r_1, ..., r_n)$ represents a competitor's grades, superscripts designate competitors.

-Enriching a language by embedding it into a real interval opens the door to vastly more possible methods of grading, but it will turn out that the aggregation functions that emerge as those that must be used are directly applicable in the seemingly more restrictive finite languages as well.
+Enriching a language by embedding it into a real interval opens the door to many more methods of grading, but it will turn out that the aggregation functions that emerge as those that must be used are directly applicable in the seemingly more restrictive finite languages as well.